 With our Graduate Showcase launching this week, we caught up with some of our graduating students to find out more about their final year projects.

-This Student Spotlight features BA (Hons) Interior Design student, Niamh Flett and her emotive project “Nourish Glasgow”.
+This Student Spotlight features BA (Hons) Interior Design student, Mia Canavan and her project, the sustainability focused redesign of The Royal Edinburgh Bath House.